undera/pylgbst/README.md

 Depending on backend type, you might need Linux `sudo` to be used when running Python.

 ### Bluetooth Connection Options
-There is optional parameter for `MoveHub` class constructor, accepting instance of `Connection` object.
+There is an optional parameter for `MoveHub` class constructor, accepting instance of `Connection` object.
 By default, it will try to use whatever `get_connection_auto()` returns.
 You have several options to manually control that:

 - use `pylgbst.get_connection_auto()` to attempt backend auto-choice, autodetect uses
 - use `BlueGigaConnection()` - if you use BlueGiga Adapter (`pygatt` library prerequisite)